Cold, dark winter months make driving conditions more hazardous, and increase your chances of a breakdown.

 Battery: Breakdowns are often caused by flat batteries, so make sure that your battery isn’t nearing the end of its life.
 They usually last for about five years maximum, but can be run down by using vehicle heaters, lights and other parts and leaving these on for long periods.

 Tyre tread: According to the AA, your tyre tread should be a minimum of 2mm and ideally, 3mm in the winter.
 Your tyres’ tread helps to disperse water and snow from the roads to prevent accidents.
-You can check your tyre’s tread using a 20p piece, and inserting this into the grooves on your tyres.
-Ideally, you shouldn’t be able to see the outer band on the coin.
+You can check your tyre’s tread using a 20p piece.
+Insert this into the grooves on your tyres and ideally, you shouldn’t be able to see the outer band on the coin.
+If you can, this means you may need to replace your tyre.

-Tyre pressure: Check that your tyres are sufficiently inflated during the winter.
+Tyre pressure: Check that your tyres are sufficiently inflated during the winter too.
 You can find your tyre’s recommended level printed on the inside of the driver’s door, or in your vehicle’s handbook, and use a garage’s air pump to check this and inflate if necessary.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.